easazade/faker_x/CONTRIBUTING.md

 ##### StringDataSource

-`StringDataSource` can be used to generate string values like names, urls and so force.
+`StringDataSource` can be used to generate string values like names, urls and so forth.
 Below there are multiple examples of how StringDataSource can be used to generate fake string values.

 - Using StringDataSource to generate string values from a list of string